apache/incubator-uniffle-website/community/how-to-release.md

 $ for i in *.tar.gz; do echo $i; sha512sum --check $i.sha512; done

 ```

-The detailed verification process can be found in [Verification Candidate Version](how-to-verify.md)

 ## 3 Publish the Apache SVN repository